Timebook

 From Pain Points to %Objectives%

-Once you have identified the pain points, the next step is to translate these into actionable objectives (goals) and key results to measure success.
+Once you understand the core pain points, the next step is to turn them into objectives and key results that guide your decisions.
+This is the moment where problems turn into direction.

 “Key Results benchmark and monitor how we get to the Objective.
 Effective KRs are specific, time-bound, and aggressive yet realistic.
 Most of all, they are measurable and verifiable.
 You either meet a Key Result’s requirements or you don’t — there is no gray area, no room for doubt.
 At the end of the designated period, typically a quarter, we do a regular check and grade the Key Results as fulfilled or not.”
 John Doeer